browserengineering/book/book/graphics.md

 Scrolling text
 ==============

-Now we can read a lot of text, still not all of it: if there's enough text, all of the lines of text don't fit on the screen.
-We want users to *scroll* the page to look at different parts of it.

 Scrolling introduces a layer of indirection between page coordinates (this text is 132 pixels from the top of the *page*) and screen